-The metaphor that describes the need for an upstream approach to healthcare exemplifies why any naturopath chooses her field.
+The metaphor that describes the need for an upstream approach to healthcare exemplifies why any functional medicine doctor chooses his/her field.
 Coined by Irving Zola and made popular in McKinlay’s defining paper, “A case for refocusing upstream: The political economy of illness”, this metaphor illustrates the different approaches to health and disease management, while demonstrating both the need and unfortunate lack of “upstreamists” in conventional medicine.

 Imagine three friends make their way to a fast-flowing river that leads to a powerful waterfall.
 They suddenly hear multiple cries for help.
 As they race closer to the river, they see many people have fallen in and are at risk of going over the waterfall.
 One friend immediately jumps in and starts to rescue those that are in imminent danger of drowning.
 The other friend builds a raft to grab more people.
 As these two friends frantically try to rescue people, they notice their third friend swimming upstream.
 “What are you doing, we need help down here?”
 And the third friend replies, “I’m going to find out why people are falling into the river and help there”.
 Adapted from Rishi Manchanda’s Ted Talk: “What makes us get sick?
 Look upstream.”